Getting InSync » Latest Articles

 another for a full view of the interpreter rather than a small thumbnail or gallery headshot.

-So be aware that they may be watching 2 screens – with information in different formats – at once.
+So be aware that they may be watching two screens—with information in different formats—at once.

-• Learners with vision challenges may be using screen magnifiers, enlarging the screen view or zooming in on items on the screen.
-This can push content out of view that they’ll then have to scroll to see.
+Learners with vision challenges may be using screen magnifiers, enlarging the screen view, or zooming in on items on the screen.
+These strategies can push content out of view that they’ll then have to scroll to see.

-Here are tips meant to help you start thinking about virtual classroom accessibility:
+Here are some tips meant to help you start thinking about virtual classroom accessibility:

 Building for accessibility upfront is far easier than trying to retrofit later.
 Design materials and slides with an eye toward accessibility.